 I will start by saying that slip resistance is an important element in the concrete sealing process.
 The best way to ensure this is to use a penetrating sealer.
 We offer two types of penetrating sealer products via the Concrete Decor Store, water-based and solvent-based sealers.
 These products are not film-forming so you will still feel the concrete texture underfoot.
 Solvent-based sealers will darken the concrete which is often referred to as a color enhancer.
 Water-based sealers will not change the color of the concrete.

-You can apply each of these products with a pump sprayer and back-roll them with a 1/2″ roller.
+You can apply these products with a pump sprayer and back-roll them with a 1/2″ roller.
 Multiple thin coats is always better than one heavy coat.
 You will also enjoy years of maintenance-free concrete when the sealer is properly applied.